itsmikethetech/LotusWiFi/README.md

 # LotusWiFi - DeckyLoader Plugin

 A Steam Deck plugin that provides an easy-to-use interface for running the LotusWiFi monitoring script.
 This plugin gives you Steam Deck UI controls to start/stop your proven Wi-Fi monitoring script and configure its settings.
+Original script by **wanderingxlotus**.

 ## Features